-In November 2015, the Group, which owns proprietary technology for the synthesis of ultra-pure block copolymers with perfectly defined structures, formed a special partnership with Brewer Science, a major industry player.
-Numerous other partnerships have since been developed with major semiconductor players to assess this technology and, if possible, launch production by 2018.
+Thanks to these positive results, in November 2015, Arkema forged a special R&D and marketing partnership with Brewer Science, a world leader in materials for the microprocessor industry.
+Numerous other partnerships have since been developed with major semiconductor players to assess this technology, for which production could begin in 2018.

-"Home efficiency and insulation" platform
+Home efficiency and insulation platform

-Energy efficiency, health, comfort and environmental footprint are key concerns in the development of the building of the future, with consumer demand in the field regularly becoming greater and more complex.
+Energy efficiency, health, comfort and environmental footprint are key concerns in developing the building of the future, with consumer demand in the field regularly becoming greater and more complex.
 This trend is likely to continue over the long term.
-Against this backdrop and following the expansion of the Group's building material and home comfort product portfolio due to the acquisition of Bostik in 2015, the Group has decided to make home efficiency and insulation a key focus of its R&D strategy and set up a sixth innovation platform in this area.
+Against this backdrop and following the expansion of the Group's building material and home comfort product portfolio due to the acquisition of Bostik in 2015, Arkema has decided to make home efficiency and insulation a key focus of its R&D strategy and to set up a sixth innovation platform in this area.

-The Group offers solutions for the thermal insulation of buildings, which is achieved by combining vacuums or air, which have low thermal conductivity, with materials that provide mechanical strength, such as glass, metal and wood.
-In particular, the Group markets a range of high-performance adhesives and sealants, such as adhesives for making double-glazed windows and adhesives for constructing doors and insulation panels.
+Arkema offers solutions for the thermal insulation of buildings, which is achieved by combining vacuums or air, which have low thermal conductivity, with materials that provide mechanical strength, such as glass, metal and wood.
+In particular, Arkema markets a range of high-performance adhesives and sealants, such as adhesives for making double-glazed windows and adhesives for constructing doors and insulation panels.

 This expertise continues to be actively developed within Bostik, where it forms a significant R&D focus.
 Particular attention is paid to formulations, where the Company proactively limits the use of additives with unfavorable toxicity profiles.
-For example, the most recent range of floor covering adhesives, Mipaflix 800, are phthalate- and solvent-free and have sufficiently low volatile organic compound (VOC) emissions to obtain an A+ rating as well as EC1 Plus, LEED and BREEAM certification.
+For example, the most recent floor covering adhesives, Mipaflix 800, are phthalate- and solvent-free and have sufficiently low volatile organic compound (VOC) emissions to obtain an A+ rating as well as EC1 Plus, LEED and BREEAM certification.

 The coating resins business also contributes to the development of healthier, more environmentally friendly homes.
-Most new grades of acrylic and alkyd emulsions, which are developed by this business, can be used without the addition of a coalescing agent, enabling customers to prepare very low-VOC coatings.
+Most new grades of acrylic and alkyd emulsions, which are developed by this business, can be used without the addition of a coalescing agent, enabling customers to prepare very low VOC coatings.
 Some grades also capture formaldehyde.
-In addition, the new binders for exterior paints offered by the Group have a high water content, enhanced dust resistance and excellent stability with regard to environmental conditions.
+In addition, the new binders for exterior paints offered by Arkema have a high water content, enhanced dust resistance and excellent stability with regard to environmental conditions.
 Thanks to these improvements, consumers can use the coatings for a number of years, thereby reducing the environmental impact of maintenance and replacement works.
 The innovation platform also benefits from the development of the Smart House by Arkema, which was inaugurated at the Venette R&D site in France in 2015.
-This one-of-a-kind houselaboratory was designed to bring together players in construction to cooperate on innovation and sustainable development.
+This one-of-a-kind house-laboratory was designed to bring together players in construction to cooperate on innovation and sustainable development.
 The purpose of the concept house is to test, develop and approve new solutions to major challenges facing the construction industry, particularly energy efficiency, environmental footprint and the health and comfort of building occupants.
-One year after launching the Smart House, the Group is already benefiting from the first tangible results and has opened up a dialogue with a diverse range of players on the challenges and opportunities created by the shift toward sustainable housing.
-Be it with economists, rental companies, architects, customers, universities or suppliers, these discussions make it possible to come to a better understanding of future needs and propose tailored solutions.
+Since its creation, the project has offered a real-scale illustration of several innovative solutions, including new adhesive concepts that simplify floor replacement and make recycling possible, and solutions that improve occupants' acoustic comfort.
+The improved functionality of construction components such as walls and floors is also under review.
+The approach developed at the Smart House is part of the Group's open innovation ecosystem, where input from such diverse participants as economists, rental companies, architects, customers, universities and suppliers provides a better understanding of future needs.